csstools/cssdb/STAGES.md

 <img src="https://cssdb.org/stage-0.svg" alt="" align="left" width="90" height="90">

-> “This is a bananas idea.”
+> “This is a silly idea.”

 An **Unofficial Draft** or **Editor’s Draft** [championed] by a [W3C Working Group] Member.
 It should be considered highly unstable and subject